hovancik/stretchly/README.md

 Default value is `CmdOrCtrl+X`.

-#### Pause Breaks Shortcut

-In the preferences file, set `pauseBreaksShortcut` to your preferred value.
-We do not validate this input, so please check [Electron's documentation](https://www.electronjs.org/docs/api/accelerator) for available values for key and modifier.
-When a given accelerator is already taken by other applications, this call will silently fail.
-This behavior is intended by operating systems, since they don't want applications to fight for global shortcuts.

-If you'd like to disable the shortcut, set value to empty string `""`.
-That's the default value as well.

-#### Resume Breaks Shortcut
+#### Toggle Breaks Shortcut

+Toggling between Pause Breaks and running breaks.

-In the preferences file, set `resumeBreaksShortcut` to your preferred value.
+In the preferences file, set `pauseBreaksToggleShortcut` to your preferred value.
 We do not validate this input, so please check [Electron's documentation](https://www.electronjs.org/docs/api/accelerator) for available values for key and modifier.
 When a given accelerator is already taken by other applications, this call will silently fail.
 This behavior is intended by operating systems, since they don't want applications to fight for global shortcuts.

 If you'd like to disable the shortcut, set value to empty string `""`.
 That's the default value as well.